swup/docs/src/docs/getting-started/upgrading.md

 ## Context object

-Along with a new hook system, Swup 4 introduces a global [context object](/context/) that holds information about the current page visit, such as previous and next URL, the containers to replace, the element and event that triggered the visit, etc. It's available to all hook handlers as their first argument.
+Along with a new hook system, Swup 4 introduces a global [context object](/context/) that holds information about the current page visit, such as the previous and next URL, the containers to replace, the element and event that triggered the visit, etc. It's available to all hook handlers as their first argument.
 Manipulating its properties allows modifying swup's behavior to a considerable degree.
 See [Context](/context/) for details and more examples.

 ```javascript
 // Get the next URL and the link element that was clicked